ASVAB and the US Marines

 - Auto and Shop Information (AS) - 25 questions

 - Assembling Objects (AO) - 25 questions

 - The time duration of the test differs based on the version of the test you take.
 While the CAT-ASVAB generally takes less time to finish, as it is an adaptive test that allows finishing the test at your own pace within the time bounds; the P&P-version takes almost three hours to conclude (http://official-asvab.com/whattoexpect_app.htm).

-- ASVAB for Marines consider the scores of only four subtests to arrive at the Armed Forces Qualification Test (AFQT) score that determines the eligibility to enlisting.
+- The scores of only four subtests are considered to arrive at the Armed Forces Qualification Test (AFQT) score that determines the eligibility to enlisting.
 The minimum AFQT score required for Marines enlisting is 31, as of now.
 A list of minimum AFQT scores for various branches is available at http://www.military.com/join-armed-forces/asvab/asvab-test-explained.html.